seth-shaw-unlv/small-stuff/README.md

 - cdm_update_as.py works by matching CDM object titles and a collection identifier to AS archival object titles and resource identifiers.
 - cdm_update_as_pho.py works by taking an Image ID from a CDM object field and matching it to an AS archival object component ID. *Currently only produces a TSV file of matches and errors.
 Needs to be updated to use ARKs instead once ARKs are minted for these CDM objects.*

+## ezid

+Scripts for querying and updating EZID ARKs.